 The foremost supporter of elite theory was C. Wright Mills.
 In his book, The Power Elite, Mills argued that government was controlled by a combination of business, military, and political elites.
-Most are highly educated, often graduating from prestigious universities.
+Most are highly educated, often graduating from prestigious universities (Figure 1.6).
 According to elite theory, the wealthy use their power to control the nation’s economy in such a way that those below them cannot advance economically.
 Their wealth allows the elite to secure for themselves important positions in politics.
 They then use this power to make decisions and allocate resources in ways that benefit them.
 Politicians do the bidding of the wealthy instead of attending to the needs of ordinary people, and order is maintained by force.
 Indeed, those who favor government by the elite believe the elite are better fit to govern and that average citizens are content to allow them to do so.

-The makeup of Congress is important because race, sex, profession, education, and socioeconomic class have an important effect on people’s political interests.
+The makeup of Congress is important because race, gender, profession, education, and socioeconomic status have an important effect on people’s political interests.
 For example, changes in the way taxes are levied and spent do not affect all citizens equally.
 A flat tax, which generally requires that everyone pay the same percentage rate, hurts the poor more than it does the rich.
 If the income tax rate was flat at 10 percent, all Americans would have to pay 10 percent of their income to the federal government.
 Someone who made $40,000 a year would have to pay $4,000 and be left with only $36,000 to live on.
-Someone who made $1,000,000 would have to pay $100,000, a greater sum, but he or she would still be left with $900,000.
+Someone who made $1,000,000 would have to pay $100,000, a greater sum, but they would still be left with $900,000.
 People who were not wealthy would probably pay more than they could comfortably afford, while the wealthy, who could afford to pay more and still live well, would not see a real impact on their daily lives.
 Similarly, the allocation of revenue affects the rich and the poor differently.
 Giving more money to public education does not benefit the wealthy as much as it does the poor, because the wealthy are more likely than the poor to send their children to private schools or to at least have the option of doing so.
 However, better funded public schools have the potential to greatly improve the upward mobility of members of other socioeconomic classes who have no other option than to send their children to public schools.